 The sisters have set two world records

-Both siblings made quite an impact in world culture, for Fatima’s school is considered the “oldest continuously operating university in the world” by the UNESCO and the Guinness World Records.
-While Mariam’s is the oldest library in the world.
+Both siblings made quite an impact on world culture.
+Fatima’s school is considered the “oldest continuously operating university in the world” by the UNESCO and the Guinness World Records.
+And Mariam’s is the oldest library in the world.

 The school grows

 Since it is an Islamic center, at first, the school only granted degrees in religious subjects and law.
 But later on, Al-Karouine expanded its curriculum to include grammar, rhetoric, logic, astronomy, chemistry, medicine, history, geography, music, and linguistics.